SethMMorton/natsort/README.rst

     - ``ns.LOCALE``/``humansorted`` now accounts for thousands separators.
     - Refactored entire codebase to be more functional (as in use functions as units).
 Previously, the code was rather monolithic and difficult to follow.
-The goal is that with the code existing in smaller units contributing will be easier.
+The goal is that with the code existing in smaller units, contributing will be easier.
     - Deprecated ``ns.TYPESAFE`` option as it is now always on (due to a new iterator-based algorithm, the typesafe function is now cheap).